Quantum Information Ordering and Differential Privacy: Quantum Privatized Parameter Inference

-First, for the theoretical and fundamental analysis, we consider the scenario where the investigator aims to distinguish between two original information sources, $\rho_{\theta_0}$ and $\rho_{\theta_1}$ with $\theta_0 < \theta_1$ only from one data while this scenario is not practical.
+First, for the theoretical and fundamental analysis, we consider the scenario where the investigator aims to distinguish between two original information sources, $\rho_{\theta_0}$ and $\rho_{\theta_1}$ with $\theta_0 < \theta_1$, only from one observation; however, this scenario is impractical as it addresses only a single respondent.
 The performance in this hypothesis testing task is characterized by quantities like the hypothesis testing divergence $D_H^\alpha( \rho_{\theta_0}\|\rho_{\theta_1})$.

 \begin{theorem} The maximum hypothesis testing divergence under the $(\eps,\delta)$-DP constraint is given by:

 This maximum is uniformly attained by the pair $(\rho_{(\eps,\delta)}, \sigma_{(\eps,\delta)})$. \end{theorem}